elykka/StructuralBioinformatics/README.md

 * truncation: value for truncate mode.
   * acceptable values: int.
 * truncate_mode: condenses the dendrogram if it's difficult to read.
-  * acceptable values: 'none', 'lastp', 'level'.
+  * acceptable values:
+    * 'none', meaning no truncation;
-  * these values mean: no truncation; the last 'truncation' non-singleton clusters formed in the linkage are the only. non-leaf nodes in the linkage; no more than 'truncation' levels of the dendrogram are displayed.
+    * 'lastp', meaning that the last 'truncation' non-singleton clusters formed in the linkage are going to be the only non-leaf nodes in the linkage;
+    * 'level', meaning that no more than 'truncation' levels of the dendrogram are displayed.
 A “level” includes all nodes with 'truncation' merges from the last merge.
 * color_threshold: colors all the descendent links below a cluster node the same color if is the first node below the threshold.
   * acceptable values: float (with .).
 * orientation: the direction in which to plot the dendrogram.